z3f1r0/z3f1r0.github.io/_posts/2022-12-01-my-first-post.md

 ---

 # Welcome to my blog!
-> #### *As the West wind, sometimes I am like a gentle breeze and sometimes I am like an heavy storm!*
+> #### *Such as West wind sometimes I am like a gentle breeze and sometimes I am like an heavy storm!*

-Hi!
+Hi everyone!
 This is my first post on a blog built with [jekyll TeXt theme](https://github.com/kitian616/jekyll-TeXt-theme){:target="_blank"} by [kitian616](https://github.com/kitian616){:target="_blank"}.
 A very nice, powerful and customizable theme to build personal sites and blogs!
 I suggest it to web passionate to try it.

-I'd like to start writing about my passion in cybersecurity.
+I would like to start writing about my life, stories, work in IT and passion in cybersecurity.

 ## Where can I start?
 I have to make practice with markdown syntax.
 I found a [very useful guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links){:target="_blank"} and I should  write a lot in order to memorize every special format.